Why Donate to Code for Fort Collins?

 Though the members of the Code for Fort Collins donate our time for free, we need support for incidental costs.
 We are grateful that our partnership with the Poudre River Library provides us with free space.
 Be we’re humans in need of some food & drinks to juice our meeting attendence and drive volunteers to stay engaged.
 We also need to cover a few technical tools from time to time, like ways to export old database or connect with a cool new one.

 Code for Fort Coillns is a brigade of Code for America, a 501(c)(3) nonprofit organization founded in 2009.
 We organize around the idea of civic engagement and volunteer projects to help improve and support the local government, charities, and other groups dedicated to improving our society.
 We are local programmers, hackers, and just about anyone that wants to help that came together in 2016 to bring the spirit of Code for America to Fort Collins.

 If you would like to donate to our brigade in order to provide us the necessary tools and resources to help Fort Collins, click the button below to visit Code for America’s donation site, where you can make a donation earmarked for our brigade.

 (Be sure to select us on the first screen of the donation wizard.
 If you forget they’ll get in touch, but best to skip the need for all that, right? ☺️)

 Code for Fort Collins / Code for America relationship

 Code for Fort Collins (CFFC) has signed a memorandum of understanding (MOU) with Code for America.
 The MOU specifies (among other things) that Code for America will act as a fiduciary for CFFC.
 This means that CFFC does not exist as an independent legal entity, and uses Code for America for all money matters.
-Practically that means we raise to them, and then spend seperately, getting reimbursed by them.
-There are reasonable limits on reimbursable expenses as a bridgade as defined in the MOU.
+Practically that means we raise money through them, spend seperately, and are getting reimbursed by them.
+There are many reasonable limits on reimbursable expenses as a bridgade which are defined in the MOU.